 FloodlightActivityGroup, which is used to organize activities in reports.

-DCM users can learn more about managing Floodlight activities in the DCM help center.
+Campaign Manager users can learn more about managing Floodlight activities in the Campaign Manager help center.

-Campaign resources groups together a set of ads and placements for a single advertiser.
-Campaigns have a start and end date, define a set of landing pages, and contain a few other global settings.
+Campaign resource groups together a set of ads and placements for a single advertiser.
+Campaigns have a start and end date, specify a default landing page, and contain a few other global settings.
 A campaign is assigned to a single advertiser, however a single advertiser may be associated with multiple campaigns.

-DCM users can learn more about managing campaigns in the DCM help center.
+Campaign Manager users can learn more about managing campaigns in the Campaign Manager help center.

 Placement resource represents a fixed block of ad space on a site.
 It defines where an advertisement can serve, its physical dimensions, pricing information, and other key properties.
 One or more ads are linked to each placement.